fingenito/CMLS_Harmocoder/README.md

 ## Hardware Setup

-1. Connect the potentiometers and buttons to the Arduino as described in `arduino/firmware/wiring_diagram.png`.
+1. Connect wirings to the Arduino as described in `arduino/firmware/wiring_diagram.png`.
 2. Upload the firmware to the Arduino using the Arduino IDE.

 ## Software Setup